 I had achieved a major milestone for my website.
-I managed to reduce the bounce rate by over 70% in a month.
+I managed to reduce the bounce rate by over 70% in a month by improving the on page SEO.
 I have shared the screenshot below.

 I have a confession to make.
 Over the past year, I have had a bounce rate on my site that was embarrassing.
 Since launching my website, I had difficulty retaining visitors on my website and I couldn’t work out how to turn things around.